 I. What is a Fairy Tale?

-Fairy Tale is a story, often intended for children, that features fanciful and wondrous characters such as elves, goblins, wizards, and even, but not necessarily, fairies.
+A fairy tale is a story, often intended for children, that features fanciful and wondrous characters such as elves, goblins, wizards, and even, but not necessarily, fairies.
 The term “fairy” tale seems to refer more to the fantastic and magical setting or magical influences within a story, rather than the presence of the character of a fairy within that story.
 Fairy tales are often traditional; many were passed down from story-teller to story-teller before being recorded in books.

 II.
 Examples of Fairy Tale